bfontaine/ud/README.md

 - `--up`: shortcut for `--ratio 1`.
 With this option, only definitions which have more upvotes than downvotes are shown
 - `--no-color`: disable colored output.
+- `-b`, `--browser`: open the results in your browser instead of displaying them in the console

 In a Ruby file: